Powerlearnproject/se-day1-assignment-Maloriah/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Answer:
-1. Waterfall methodology - This is a linear approach whereby there are different stages/phases that need to follow each other in such a way that the second phase can only be started once the first phase is finished.
+1. Waterfall methodology - This is a linear approach whereby there are steps that need to follow each other and unlike waterfall you cannot go back to make changes to a previous step.
-Going back to the previous stage or phase is not allowed.
+It is therefore less flexible compared to agile and accomodates little customer feedback.
+This would be apropriate in a scenario whereby the software being built has existed before and the processes and requirements are clearly outlined.
-2. Agile methodology - This is an iterative and incremental approach whereby
+2. Agile methodology - This is an iterative and incremental approach whereby each iteration or module is designed, developed and tested before moving on to the next iteration.
+In case of any faults or changes in agile you can revisit the iteration and make the changes.
+It is therefore more flexible compared to agile and fosters collaboration.
+This would be apropriate in a scenario whereby the the requirements are continuously changing and there is a good budget with adequate resources..
 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Answer:
 1. Software Developer - Writes the code to build the software product.